Robin

 Next to ceramics, good living and travel, his other life-long

-passion is gardening, particularly the research into and love of
+passion was gardening, particularly the research into and love of

 Oriental gardens.
 His “Anglojapanadian